ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

     show interfaces
     ```

-    This is an example interface configuration.
+    This is an example interface configuration showing vif 1199 and the subnet gateway address.

    ![](images/show_interfaces.png)